-Utterances were segmented into Communication Units (C-units).
+Utterances were segmented into C-units (see Appendix N).
 The transcripts begin and end with the student's first and last utterance, respectively.
 All transcripts were timed and pauses, within and between utterances, of two or more seconds in length, were marked.